honeybadger-io/honeybadger-ruby/README.md

 use `rake appraisal cucumber`.
 Type `rake -T` for a complete list of available tasks.

-The unit tests are undergoing some changes, but for now can be run with `rake appraisal:rails2.3 test`.
+The RSpec test suite can be run with `rake`, or
+`rake appraisal:rails2.3` to include Rails-specific specs.

 ## Credits